Rank 2 vector bundles and degrees of points of del Pezzo surfaces: Zero-cycles and rank vector bundles on del Pezzo surfaces

 parameterized by $S^{[s]}$ has a generic fiber $Z_{s, \eta}$ which is a subscheme of length $s$ of $S_\eta$.
 Using inequality (\ref{eqnumersect}), there exists a nonzero section $\sigma'$ of $E_\eta$ vanishing along the corresponding subscheme $Z_{s,\eta}\subset S_\eta$.
 Lemma \ref{lecasgeneric} proved below tells that, under our numerical assumptions, there exists a section $\sigma'$ as above vanishing along $Z_{s,\eta}$ and with zero-locus $Z'_{d,\eta}$ of codimension $2$.
 It then follows that the cycle is effective.
 Note that we have the equality of cycles

-hence the Fulton specialization (see \cite[10.3]{fulton}) of $Z'_{d,\eta}$ to $S$ equals $z_d\in{\rm CH}_0(S)$.
+hence the Fulton specialization (see \cite[10.3]{fulton}) of $Z'_{d,\eta}$ to the fiber $S$ of $\pi$ over the point $([Z_d],[Z_s])\in S^{[d]}\times S^{[s]}(K)$ equals $z_d\in{\rm CH}_0(S)$.
 The Fulton specialization of the class of $Z_{s,\eta}$ is $z_{s}$.
-The Fulton specialization of an effective cycle in $ {\rm CH}_0(S)$ is effective (see \cite[Lemme 2.10]{colliot}), hence we conclude that $z_d-z_s$ is effective, proving Proposition \ref{prokeyprop}. \end{proof} We reduced above the proof of Proposition \ref{prokeyprop} to the case of a generic subscheme $Z_\eta\subset S_\eta$ of length $d$, and we can even assume without loss of generality that the field is $\mathbb{C}$. \begin{lemm} Let $S$ be a smooth cubic surface over $\mathbb{C}$, and let $d,\,l,\,s$ be three integers satisfying the two inequalities
+The Fulton specialization of an effective cycle in $ {\rm CH}_0(S)$ is effective (see \cite[Lemme 2.10]{colliot}), hence we conclude that $z_d-z_s$ is effective, proving Proposition \ref{prokeyprop}. \end{proof} We reduced above the proof of Proposition \ref{prokeyprop} to the case of the generic subscheme $Z_\eta\subset S_\eta$ of length $d$, and we can even assume without loss of generality that the field $K$ is $\mathbb{C}$. \begin{lemm} Let $S$ be a smooth cubic surface over $\mathbb{C}$, and let $d,\,l,\,s$ be three integers satisfying the two inequalities

-Then, for a general subscheme $Z_d\subset S^{[d]}$ of length $d$, a general vector bundle $E$ constructed from an extension class $e\in {\rm Ext}^1(\mathcal{I}_{Z_d}(d+1),\mathcal{O}_S)$, and general set of $s$ points $x_1,\,\ldots,\,x_s\in S$, there exists a section $\sigma'$ of $E$ vanishing at the $x_i$'s and whose zero-set is of dimension $0$. \end{lemm} \begin{proof} The only part of the statement that is not proved either in Lemma \ref{lepourvb} or in the beginning of the proof of Proposition \ref{prokeyprop} is the fact that the vanishing locus of $\sigma'$ has codimension $2$.
+Then, for a general subscheme $Z_d\subset S^{[d]}$ of length $d$, a general vector bundle $E$ constructed from an extension class $e\in {\rm Ext}^1(\mathcal{I}_{Z_d}(l+1),\mathcal{O}_S)$, and general set of $s$ points $x_1,\,\ldots,\,x_s\in S$, there exists a section $\sigma'$ of $E$ vanishing at the points $x_i$ and whose zero-set is of dimension $0$. \end{lemm} \begin{proof} The only part of the statement that is not proved either in Lemma \ref{lepourvb} or in the beginning of the proof of Proposition \ref{prokeyprop} is the fact that the vanishing locus of $\sigma'$ has codimension $2$.
 We argue by contradiction.
 We note first that we can assume that $Z_d$ is very general, since the considered property is Zariski open.
 We observe then that by very generality of $Z_d$ and countability of ${\rm Pic}(S)$, for any line bundle $M$ on $S$, we have